FaceShield: Explainable Face Anti-Spoofing with Multimodal Large Language Models: Experiments and Results

 \subsection{Ablation Study}

-\textbf{Effectiveness of the proposed datasets. } We conduct pre-training and SFT with our proposed FaceShield-pre10K and FaceShield-sft45K on LLaVA \cite{liu2023llava} and Bunny \cite{he2024bunny} to evaluate the efficacy and generalization of our instruction tuning datasets.
-The results in Fig. \ref{fig:ab_dataset} demonstrate that fine-tuning on our dataset significantly enhances performance across three tasks for both LLaVA and Bunny.
-This demonstrates that our dataset can effectively enrich general MLLMs with substantial FAS-related knowledge and boost their capabilities in FAS tasks.
-It also validates the efficacy of our advanced dataset construction pipeline.
+\textbf{Effectiveness of the proposed datasets. } We conduct pre-training and SFT with our proposed FaceShield-pre10K and FaceShield-sft45K on LLaVA \cite{liu2023llava} and Bunny \cite{he2024bunny} to evaluate the efficacy and generalization of our constructed datasets.
+As shown in Table \ref{tab:ab_nopre_text}, pretraining with the FaceShield-pre10K dataset significantly improves performance, with fine-grained classification accuracy and reasoning accuracy increasing, while HTER is reduced.
+This demonstrates that pretraining with FaceShield-pre10K enhances the model's capabilities in FAS-related tasks.

+Additionally, the results in Fig. \ref{fig:ab_dataset} show that fine-tuning on our dataset further boosts performance across three tasks for both LLaVA and Bunny.
+This validates the effectiveness of our dataset in enriching MLLMs with FAS-related knowledge and improving their overall performance in FAS tasks, supporting the efficacy of our advanced dataset construction pipeline.

 \textbf{Effectiveness of SAVP. } Results from the first two rows in Table \ref{tab:ab_savp_PVTM} show that leveraging local descriptors as complementary visual inputs significantly improves performance across four tasks, particularly in the attack localization task, where AP@40 and AP@50 increased by 5.6\% and 5.94\%, respectively.
 It indicates that prior knowledge-based auxiliary information significantly enhances the model’s ability to distinguish easily confusable facial images.
 The local live/spoof details within the auxiliary data proves especially valuable for fine-grained attack region detection tasks.